I would truly be honored if you shared my post somewhere. :)

 *Hold music plays.*

 Otherwise, if you are ready to dive into the next phase -- into the cadence (and all of its high-impact glory) -- then I’m happy to have you.
-And trust me: this article is going to be the illuminator you’ve been waiting for.
+And trust me: this article is going to shine some light into the dark crevices of liveops you've been too scared to look at.
+It's time.
+So get your flashlight ready.

-I hope to help here.
-My hope is that creating this guide to LiveOps can empower you to create a better game and keep your players around longer.
-I hope this post gives you insights to create a game that has the wherewithal to stay a game.
-For years and years.
+My hope is that this post gives you some insights to create a game that has the wherewithal to stay a game. - for years and years.

 Don’t get me wrong -- I have actionable steps, clear instructions, and quite a few tips coming your way.
 It’s just that, underneath all of those tidbits, there’s an ocean of malleability.
 The waves are swelling and crashing, the wind is changing speed and directions, and you -- with a calm sense of confidence -- are letting the variables guide you.